cliverallen/simpledebuglogserver/README.md

 # simpledebuglogserver

-Please note this project is currently in an Aplha state.
+Please note this project is currently in an Alpha state.